dnayenshwar-kale/dnayenshwar-kale/README.md

   - Java Developer
   - Played a key role in the development and enhancement of Java-based solutions.

-## Professional Summary

-Java Full Stack Developer with strong experience in developing and supporting enterprise applications.
-Expertise in Microservices, Spring Data JPA, Spring Boot, and REST API.
-Successfully developed enterprise APIs for domains like Telecom, Banking, and Insurance.
-Thorough understanding and experience in agile software development.
-Certified AWS Developer Associate with practical experience in AWS services.

 ## Software Skills and Tools